adamhavel/adamhavel.com/content/en/blog/how-to-wrestle-with-browser-support/index.md

 ---
-title: How to handle browser support and stay sane
+title: How to wrestle with browser support
-translationKey: how-to-handle-browser-support
+translationKey: how-to-wrestle-with-browser-support
 date: 2019-06-26
 tags:
     - web